Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

-\textbf{Multiple medication mentions within the same sentence}: Earlier work explored this category of errors at a broad level.
-We believe these errors have nuances that can be addressed by medication-aware architectures.
-When a sentence contains multiple medication mentions, these medication mentions may either have the same or different \textit{event} and \textit{attribute} labels.
-Below is an example sentence, where two medications are described with equivalent \textit{event} and \textit{attribute} labels: \begin{quote} ``At this point, his \textit{aspirin} has been discontinued for a number of days and the \textit{Lopid} was also discontinued apparently because of increased liver function tests." \end{quote} Both medications, \textit{aspirin} and \textit{Lopid}, have the same \textit{event} and \textit{attribute} labels: \textit{event = disposition}, \textit{action = stop}, \textit{temporality = past}, \textit{certainty = certain}, and \textit{actor = physician}.
-These types of sentences were much more reliably classified by the medication-aware models as compared to the medication-agnostic models.
-Medication-aware models performed better than medication-agnostic models on sentences that contained multiple medication mentions with different medication \textit{event} and \textit{attribute} labels.
-Below is an example sentence with multiple medication mentions with different \textit{event} and \textit{attribute} labels: \begin{quote} ``It is unclear to me why the \textit{warfarin} was discontinued but given her stroke and the documentation of paroxysmal atrial fibrillation during her hospital stay, I think that she would benefit from \textit{anti-coagulation} therapy." \end{quote} In this example, the medication \textit{warfarin} was annotated for \textit{event = disposition}, \textit{action = stop}, \textit{actor = physician}, \textit{temporality = past}, and \textit{certainty = certain} and the \textit{anti-coagulation} treatment was annotated for \textit{event = disposition}, \textit{action = start}, \textit{actor = physician}, \textit{temporality = present}, and \textit{certainty = hypothetical}.
-Medication-aware models were able to classify these multiple-medication sentences with clear spans describing the different \textit{event} and \textit{attribute} labels better than the medication-agnostic models.
-We observed that all models struggled with sentences containing multiple medication mentions that included a mix of \textit{all} \textit{event} labels (\textit{no disposition,disposition and undetermined}) within a single sentence.
+We observed that all models found sentences containing multiple medication mentions that included a mix of \textit{all} \textit{event} labels (\textit{no disposition, disposition and undetermined}) within a single sentence hard to classify.
+Some of these descriptions also contained coreferences of previously characterized medication mention annotated different labels.
 For example, in ``Agree to \textit{methadone} this time in light of \textit{Percocet} shortage and possible preferability of \textit{methadone} rx.", the first mention of the medication \textit{methadone} is annotated as \textit{event = disposition}, the second mention as \textit{event = no disposition}, and the other medication \textit{Percocet} is annotated as \textit{event = undetermined}.
 Although the medication descriptions clearly indicate the \textit{disposition} and \textit{no disposition} events for \textit{methadone}, the presence of an \textit{undetermined} \textit{event} for \textit{Percocet} and the medication name \textit{methadone} being annotated twice renders the sentence hard to operate on.
 The medication-aware models ended up predicting \textit{undetermined} for the first instance \textit{methadone}.
-These type of \textit{mixed-event} (containing all \textit{event} labels) sentence descriptions are difficult to classify because of the nuance of medication descriptions and the relatively low frequency of these \textit{mixed-event} descriptions in CMED.
+These types of \textit{mixed-event} (containing all \textit{event} labels) sentence descriptions are difficult to classify because of the nuance of medication descriptions and the relatively low frequency ($<1\%$ of test set) of these \textit{mixed-event} descriptions in CMED.